gmbecker/contributing_to_r_lesson/outline.md

 # Contributing to R
 ## No patches yet
-- Discuss Tomas and Luke's blogposts
+- Discuss Tomas and Luke's blog-posts

 ### Confirming bugs